MicrosoftLearning/Tech-Connect-Frontier-Hack/Instructions/Labs/Zone 2/3-finalize-topics.md

 ### Step 1: Adding Generative Answers to the Summarize an Opportunity Topic

-1. Navigate to the **Topics** section in your agent.
-You should see 3 topics created previously.
+1. Navigate to the **Topics** tab.
+You should see the topics created previously.
 Select, `Summarize an Opportunity` to open the topic designer.

 1. Under the existing message action, select the **+** command to add a new action.